 You can contact Tekes already when you are preparing plans for a production in Finland.
 We recommend that you facilitate the discussion by sending us a summary of your project in advance.
 The application must be submitted via the Online Service provided by Tekes.
 A Finnish business ID is required in application phase, meaning that in the case of foreign companies the Finnish production coordinator company submits the application on behalf of the foreign company.

 The production incentive is based on block exemption regulation No 651/2014, see Article 54➦, on the promotion of culture and cultural heritage and the Finnish government's decree on funding for the production of audiovisual works.

 - A distribution agreement for at least one platform or one territory

-- The overall production budget and consumption created in Finland must be at least as shown in the table below:
+- The overall production budget and consumption created in Finland must meet the minimum requirements cited in the table below:

 Serial fiction and animation

 - Participation in the production by a Finnish co-producer who is entitled to intellectual property rights of the completed production, AND/OR, participation of a Finnish production coordinator in the production.